Fosstrak/fosstrak-fc/fc/trunk/fc-webclient/README.txt

-Accada Filtering and Collection Webclient
+Fosstrak Filtering and Collection Webclient
 =========================================

-The objective of the Accada Filtering and Collection Webclient module is to provide a Web-based test client to execute Application Level Event specification (ALE) commands on a reader or component that implements the ALE specification.
+The objective of the Fosstrak Filtering and Collection Webclient module is to provide a Web-based test client to execute Application Level Event specification (ALE) commands on a reader or component that implements the ALE specification.